 - The 2 covenants then correspond to 2 cities: the natural Jerusalem and the new Jerusalem.

-- Our Mother is the 2nd covenant (the Holy Spirit), symbolized by Sarah and corresponding to the New Jerusalem.
+- Our Mother is the 2nd covenant (the Holy Spirit is our Mother), symbolized by Sarah and corresponding to the New Jerusalem.

 Let’s start off by looking at the two distinct Jerusalems described in the Bible.
 The first is the natural city of Jerusalem where God’s people, the Israelites, lived and worshiped (and from where the Jewish people were taken captive during the Babylonian siege); the second city is the spiritual city called “New Jerusalem.”
 This city comes down from heaven.
 Therefore, there is a natural Jerusalem and there is a spiritual Jerusalem.
 Paul referred to the spiritual Jerusalem when he said, “But the Jerusalem above is free, which is the mother of us all” (Gal.
 4:26).
 Read about these two Jerusalems as described in the scriptures below: